sagemath/trac_to_gh/Issue 4812.md

 # Issue 4812: [with patch, needs review] matrix_plot is broken for matrices with "complicated" base rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4812

 Original creator: mhansen